How to Make a Discord Bot in 2023

 If you’re using iOS: Download the Textastic SSH Code Editor

-Textastic Code Editor For Ios Screenshot
+Textastic Code Editor for iOS Screenshot

 If you’re using Android: Download the Termux Terminal Emulator

-Termux Terminal Emulator For Android Screenshot
+Termux Terminal Emulator for Android Screenshot

 Once you’ve got an SSH Client installed on your device, pull up your VPS Server Information Page and grab your login info.